 Adopting a ketogenic lifestyle is simple in theory.
 You just drop the carbs and increase the fats.
 What could be more simple than that?
-Well, in theory it’s simple, but in practice it’s a little tricky.
+Well, in theory, it’s simple, but in practice, it’s a little tricky.
 The problem arises when you’re not quite sure of the macronutrient makeup of the foods you’re eating.
 This is where My Fitness Pal comes in.

 Background for My Ketogenic Eating

-I chose eat this way of eating for two reasons.
+I chose to eat this way of eating for two reasons.
 The first reason is to drop the 20 pounds I’ve been trying to drop for about a decade.
-The second reason is because I believe it’s a healthy way to eat.
+The second reason is that I believe it’s a healthy way to eat.
 The logic behind ketogenic eating makes sense to me and I like to do things that I believe in.

 Having said that, I’m running into a bit of a challenge and frustration.
 I watch as my husband is dropping weight like crazy (granted, he does have a lot more weight to lose than I do), while I lose a pound here or there.
-I am losing weight, but at a snail’s pace.
+I am losing weight but at a snail’s pace.

 The other challenge/frustration I have is if I eat incorrectly, the weight seems to pile on quickly.
-Case in point: As I wrote in my last post, hubby took time off from work and we went to hell in a hand basket.
+Case in point: As I wrote in my last post, hubby took time off from work and we went to hell in a handbasket.
 We ate low carb/high fat, but we dined out.
-Of course when you dine out you’re never really sure of the ingredients used.
+Of course, when you dine out you’re never really sure of the ingredients used.
 We didn’t eat the breads, pastas, potatoes, rice, etc that comes with the meals.
 We opted for extra butter and vegetables instead of the starchier carbs.
 We also drank more alcohol while he was off from work.
 We like having a cocktail with our evening meals.

 When it was all said and done, those 10 days of eating out and drinking cocktails put 10 pounds on my body and 3 pounds on his!
 What?!
 Ten whole pounds, are you kidding me?
 Ugh!
 Fortunately, by the end of the following week the 10 pounds were gone, but really?
 I’ve never gained that much weight in such a short period of time in my life!
 Not even when I was pregnant!